How to grow plumeria (frangipani)

 All you need to know about growing Plumeria (frangipani) in our detailed Grow Guide.

-Best known as frangipani and beloved for the incredibly rich and exotic perfume of its flowers, Plumeria is a frost-tender shrub that needs a warm growing environment as it originates from tropical and subtropical regions including the Far East, Africa, and the Pacific.
+Best known as frangipani and beloved for the incredibly rich and exotic perfume of its flowers, Plumeria is a frost-tender shrub that needs a warm growing environment as it originates from tropical and subtropical regions including the Far East, Africa and the Pacific.

 Where to grow Plumeria

-How to plant frangipani
+How to plant Plumeria

-Plant Plumeria in a good-sized, sturdy pot, using soil-based compost such as John Innes no 2 with added coarse grit or perlite to ensure sharp drainage.
+Plumeria grows best in a good-sized, sturdy pot, using soil-based compost such as John Innes no 2 with added coarse grit or perlite to ensure sharp drainage.
 Ensure the rootball sits at the same level it was in its original pot, firm gently and water well, allowing the water to drain completely.

 How to care for Plumeria

 Water sparingly for the best results.
 While in growth from spring to autumn, water only as required to keep the compost moist and take care not to overwater.
 Feed once a month with a general liquid fertilizer.
 In winter, reduce watering to almost nothing, allowing the compost to almost dry out.
+Don't feed Plumeria over the winter.

 How to propagate Plumeria

-How to prune frangipani
+How to prune Plumeria

-Growing Plumeria: pests and diseases
+Pests and diseases

 Stem rot may occur if the plant has had too much water.
-Take care to water sparingly: ensure the pot drains freely and the rootball doesn’t sit in water.
+Take care to water sparingly.
+Ensure the pot drains freely and the rootball doesn’t sit in water.

 Advice on buying Plumeria

 - Frangipani are offered in several sizes from specialist nurseries, starting at seedling size, up to ready-grown plants 60-100cm tall.
-Plumeria can take several years to bloom so buy as large a plant as you can afford
+Plumeria can take several years to bloom, so buy as large a plant as you can afford

 - Ensure you have the correct growing conditions for frangipani, as it can suffer if exposed to too much cold and wet